 Stigma, Identity, and Intersectionality

 Brandon Velez, Ph.D.

-Dr. Brandon Velez is an Assistant Professor of Psychology and Education in the Counseling Psychology program at Teachers College, Columbia University.
+Dr. Brandon Velez is an Associate Professor of Psychology and Education in the Counseling Psychology program at Teachers College, Columbia University.
 He earned his Ph.D. in Counseling Psychology from the University of Florida in 2014.
 Dr. Velez's research focuses on the associations of experiences of discrimination and identity-related attitudes with psychosocial outcomes (e.g., psychological distress, well-being, job satisfaction, body image) among people with marginalized identities.
 He is also interested in the ways that multiple forms of oppression (e.g., racism, sexism, heterosexism) may contribute additively, interactively, or intersectionally to the psychosocial functioning of people with multiple marginalized identities, such as sexual minority people of color.
+An emerging area of interest for Dr. Velez is how counseling psychology can best foster and support graduate trainees' involvement in social justice-related training.
 In his free time, Dr. Velez enjoys spending quality time with friends and family, reading science fiction and fantasy novels, and catching up on TV.

 Further details about Dr. Velez's publications, presentations, and current research projects can be found in his CV.